British customs laws make a distinction between EU and non-EU goods.

-If you're planning to bring alcohol, tobacco or souvenirs into the UK, the following traveller information can familiarise you with the British customs laws.
+If you're planning to bring alcohol, tobacco or souvenirs into the UK, it is important to be fully aware of the British customs laws.

 The rules make a distinction between goods bought in the European Union (EU) and goods bought outside the EU.
 Visit the HM Revenue and Customs website for full details and customs allowances.